 Meet the VegFest Team

-Jason Hannan is Associate Professor in the Department of Rhetoric, Writing, and Communications at the University of Winnipeg, where he teaches a new course called, “The Rhetoric of Animality.”
-He is currently writing a book entitled, Voices of the Voiceless: Speaking for Animals and Nature, which examines the legacies of Rachel Carson, Jane Goodall, Sylvia Earle, and Carol J. Adams.
-He is also putting together a volume of essays entitled, Animals Under Capitalism: The Rhetoric of Denial, which looks at the disinformation of the meat industry.
+Jason Hannan is Associate Professor in the Department of Rhetoric, Writing, and Communications at the University of Winnipeg, where he teaches a fun course called, “The Rhetoric of Animality.”
+He is currently writing a book entitled, Voices of the Voiceless: Speaking for Animals and Nature, which looks at the legacies of Rachel Carson, Jane Goodall, Sylvia Earle, and Carol J. Adams.
+He is also putting together a volume of essays entitled, Meatsplaining: The Rhetoric of Denial, which looks at the propaganda of the meat industry.
 He is thrilled about Winnipeg’s first-ever VegFest.

 Jonas is the Manitoba Veterinary Medical Association’s liaison on the Winnipeg Humane Society’s board of directors, and a member of the Society’s Farm Animal Compassion Committee.
 He works as a small animal Veterinarian in the city of Winnipeg.
 He has a strong interest in animal welfare and strives to do all that he can, personally and professionally, to stand up for both domestic farmed and companion animals, and wildlife.
 To Jonas, Winnipeg’s first ever VegFest is a unique opportunity for its citizens to celebrate the growing humane movement and engage in dialogue with, and learn from, the leading voices in the world of animal advocacy.